bootchk/embeddedDutyCycle/readme.md

 The duty cycle can be very large.
 For example, the system theoretically could wake up for one second every hundred years, powered by a coin cell battery.

-Solar power
+Solar power coldstart
 -

 The framework also allows for operation with a wide ranging Vcc.
 In particular, where the power supply is solar without a battery and without voltage regulation.
 For such a power supply, Vcc ranges from the Vmin of the mcu to the Voc of the solar panel.
 For such a power supply, power reserves may be low when the system cold starts.
-The framework can wait until power reserves are adequate for application power requirements.
+At coldstart, the framework wait until Vcc climbs a little more (until power reserves are adequate) to continue the booting process (when the application may use a burst of power.)
+In other words, it stretches out the booting process to avoid immediately brown out.

+Redundant?
+The framework assumes a solar power source.
+The framework implements a wait for a power reserve during a cold restart (since a solar powered voltage monitor has small hysteresis.)

 Dev env
 -